cbusillo/macos-game-patches/README.md

 ## Working files (do not commit binaries)

 - Use `temp/` for any extracted game DLLs, EXEs, dumps, or other proprietary assets.
 This folder is gitignored.
+- For VR runtime iteration, store per-run traces under `temp/vr_runs/` (gitignored).
 - Patch scripts create `.backup` files next to binaries; these are also ignored.
 - Keep docs and scripts under version control; keep vendor binaries out.